Shipox DMS

 Challenge

-The goal was to turn Shipox from a fragmented system into a seamless, intelligent SaaS platform—one that delivers complete fleet visibility and optimizes every step of the process.
+The goal was to transform Shipox from a fragmented system into a seamless SaaS platform—one that enhances fleet visibility, boosts efficiency, and ensures a unified delivery experience across every touchpoint.

-With no direct access to end users, we relied on the product itself and insights from the product and engineering teams to assess its strengths, gaps, and opportunities.
+With no direct access to end users, we relied on the product itself and insights from the product and engineering teams to assess its performance, identify gaps, and uncover opportunities for improvement.

-We began by exploring leading fleet management and SaaS platforms, analyzing competitors to understand key differentiators.
-Alongside this, we reviewed Shipox’s user feedback and support logs, uncovering pain points and areas for improvement directly from customer experiences.
+We analyzed competitors to identify key differentiators.
+Alongside this, we reviewed user feedback and support logs to reveal pain points and define areas for improvement through real customer experiences.

 Our focus was on enabling logistics companies to run their fleets more efficiently, ensuring on-time deliveries and a seamless customer experience.